kriswallsmith/FacebookBundle/Resources/doc/2-integration-with-fosuserbundle.md

         }
     }

-Finally one also needs to add a getFacebookId() and setFBData() method to the User model.
+Finally one also needs to add getFacebookId() and setFBData() methods to the User model.
 The following example also adds "firstname" and "lastname" properties, using the Doctrine ORM:

     <?php